dreamersara/OpenContracts/docs/frontend/doc-data-query-optimizations.md

-# OpenContracts Annotation Performance Optimization Guide
+# OpenContracts Annotation & Relationship Performance Optimization Guide

 ## Executive Summary

-The OpenContracts `GetDocumentKnowledgeAndAnnotations` query suffers from (not unexpected) performance issues (10-30+ seconds) due to loading ALL annotations for a corpus.
+The OpenContracts `GetDocumentKnowledgeAndAnnotations` query suffers from (not unexpected) performance issues (10-30+ seconds) due to loading ALL annotations and relationships for a corpus.
 This documents the **implemented optimizations**:

-1. **Database Optimization**: Strategic indexes and materialized views (migrations 0036 & 0037)
+1. **Database Optimization**: Strategic indexes and materialized views (migrations 0036-0039)
-2. **Query Optimization**: Eliminating N+1 queries with proper prefetching via `AnnotationQueryOptimizer`
+2. **Query Optimization**: Eliminating N+1 queries with proper prefetching via `AnnotationQueryOptimizer` and `RelationshipQueryOptimizer`
-3. **Progressive Loading**: Support for page-scoped queries and summaries
+3. **Progressive Loading**: Support for page-scoped queries and summaries for both annotations and relationships
 4. **Smart Caching**: Using materialized views for aggregations with per-user caching

-**Achieved Performance**: Fast initial load for summaries, optimized page-scoped queries
+**Achieved Performance**: Fast initial load for summaries, optimized page-scoped queries for both annotations and relationships

 ### Important Trade-offs